-In July 2019, the Commission workforce consisted of 68 individuals, including one executive director, one deputy director, and 8 division managers (15 percent), 40 professional staff (59 percent), 13 technical staff (19 percent), and five clerical staff (7 percent).
+In July 2020, the Commission workforce consisted of 67 individuals, including one executive director, one deputy director, and 8 division managers (15 percent), 40 professional staff (60 percent), 12 technical staff (18 percent), and five clerical staff (7 percent).
 It is common in the managerial, professional, and technical categories for staff members to have advanced degrees and professional licensing.
 Appendix Figure A.1 identifies how the Commission staff is organized and the racial category of each employee.
 Employees typically build careers within a Commission operating division.
 Exceptional employees may be able to further their careers by serving in more than one operating division.
 Commission executive leadership has been drawn from divisional leadership whenever possible.
 Where appropriate, the Commission will continue to fill openings within its managerial staff by promotion from within.
 Appendix Table A.1 presents a job group analysis of the four job groups defined by the Commission.

-The composition of the Commission workforce by gender and employment category as of July 2019, is shown in Table 1.
+The composition of the Commission workforce by gender and employment category as of July 2020, is shown in Table 1.
 The composition of that same workforce by race and employment category is shown in Table 2.
-Females comprise 31 percent of the total staff, including 30 percent of the division managers, 25 percent of the professional staff, 31 percent of the technical staff, and 80 percent of the clerical staff.
-Nonwhites compromise 13 percent of the total staff, including 10 percent of the division managers, 8 percent of the professional staff, 23 percent of the technical staff, and 40 percent of the clerical staff.
+Females comprise 34 percent of the total staff, including 30 percent of the division managers, 27 percent of the professional staff, 42 percent of the technical staff, and 80 percent of the clerical staff.
+Nonwhites compromise 12 percent of the total staff, including 10 percent of the division managers, 10 percent of the professional staff, 17 percent of the technical staff, and 20 percent of the clerical staff.

 Table 3 indicates the distribution of nonwhite Commission employees by employment category and by nonwhite category.
-One nonwhite individual is in the managerial category, three nonwhite individuals are in the professional category, three non-white individuals are in the technical category, and two non-white individuals are in the clerical category.
-A total of five of the nonwhite employees are Black, one Hispanic, two Asian/Pacific Islander, and one Native American.
+One nonwhite individual is in the managerial category, five nonwhite individuals are in the professional category, two non-white individuals are in the technical category, and one non-white individual is in the clerical category.
+A total of four of the nonwhite employees are Black, one Hispanic, three Asian/Pacific Islander, and one Native American.